chadwyck242/chadwyck242/README.md

 - ⚡ Fun fact: ...
 -->

 Hello all, welcome to my GitHub repository!
-I am currently a Web Development student at Red Rocks Community College in Lakewood, CO.
+I am currently a Cybersecurity and Secure Software Development student on the Coursera platform.